What is a Bitcoin Address?

 Why It Matters

-Bitcoin addresses are your entry point into receiving payments.
-Just like you need someone's email address to send them an email, you need a Bitcoin address to send someone bitcoin.
-The beauty of Bitcoin addresses is that they're public information—you can safely share them with anyone.
-Unlike a bank account number, which reveals identifying information, a Bitcoin address is just a random-looking string that doesn't connect to your identity.
-Understanding addresses is crucial because sending bitcoin to the wrong address means your funds are lost forever.
-Bitcoin transactions are immutable, so there's no "undo" button.
+What's good about Bitcoin addresses: they're public information.
+You can safely share them with anyone.
+Unlike a bank account number, which reveals identifying information, a Bitcoin address is a random-looking string that doesn't tie to your identity by default.
+Understanding addresses matters because sending bitcoin to the wrong address means your funds are gone forever.
+No undo button.
+Bitcoin transactions are immutable, and a single typo in an address can vaporize a transfer with no recourse from any exchange, wallet provider, or court.

 How It Works